Give Apply Info

 • To initiate a refund, written notice must be provided: (a) By a student to the institution when the student withdraws; or (b) By the institution to the student where the institution dismisses a student

-*Refund entitlement is calculated on the total fees due under the contract, less the applicable non-refundable application or registration fee.
-Where total fees have not yet been collected, the institution is not responsible for refunding more than has been collected to date, and a student may be required to make up for monies due under the contract.
+*Refund entitlement is calculated on the total fees due under the contract, less the applicable nonrefundable application, deposit, or registration fees.
+Where total fees have not yet been collected, the institution is not responsible for refunding more than has been collected to date and a student may be required to make up monies due under the contract.

 Tuition and Fees